obaralab/LabWebsite/index.md

 <div class="hero">
   <h1><b>Obara Lab@ UC San Diego</b></h1>
-  <h3>Integrating technology and biology to link the scales of life. </h3>
+  <i>Integrating technology and biology to link the scales of life. </i>
   <div class="nav-buttons">
     <a href="/projects">PROJECTS</a>
     <a href="/publication/"> PUBLICATIONS </a>